NotFlazr/Arx-dots/README.md

 - **Foot** — My terminal emulator of choice.
 - **Mako** — Notification daemon (used instead of `swaync`).
 - **Yin** — Handles both live and static wallpapers (`.mp4` and `.jpg`).
   _Why Yin?
-Because converting MP4s to GIFs is pain 😭._
+Because using swww and converting MP4s to GIFs is pain 😭._

 ### 🖼 Wallpapers
 - Wallpapers are stored in `~/.config/walls`.
-- Includes both static and live wallpapers (used with Yin or swww).
+- Includes both static and live wallpapers (used with Yin).
 - A few sample wallpapers are included since this repo also serves as a **backup** for my setup.

 ### 🧠 Extras